Kindergarten through 8th Grade Teaching Staff

 When Rebecca is not teaching, she enjoys reading, volunteering, traveling, and spending time with her family.
-She and her husband Mike have been married for 21 years, and have lived with their four children in Sagamore Hills community for 15 years.
-Their children are Summer (sophomore at Spelman College), Amber (freshman at Yale University), Mikey (junior at Lakeside High) and Chris (freshman at Lakeside High).
+She and her husband Mike have been married for over 20 years, and have lived with their four children in Sagamore Hills community for over 15 years.
+Their children are Summer (junior at Spelman College), Amber (sophomore at Yale University), Mikey (senior at Lakeside High School) and Chris (sophomore at Lakeside High School).

 Margaret Flores brings to our school a love for teaching.
 She finds joy nurturing each child’s social and emotional development while inspiring his/her natural curiosities to explore and discover the world.
 Margaret holds teacher certification and a M.A. in Child Development with doctoral training in learning and instruction.
 However, her greatest achievement and source of personal inspiration has been and continues to be raising her own three children.

 Kalliopi Tsikourika (Greek) studied Classics at the Aristotle University of Thessaloniki.
 After receiving a Masters of Art degree in Ancient Greek Literature from the University of Warwick in the United Kingdom, she returned to Thessaloniki to teach Ancient Greek Language, Latin, History, Academic Writing and Modern Greek Literature, at high school level.